dzackon/carve/README.md

 # Overview

-This is an artifact for the CPP 2025 submission "Split Decisions: Explicit Contexts for Substructural Languages".
+This is an artifact supporting the paper "Split Decisions: Explicit Contexts for Substructural Languages" (CPP 2025).
 The artifact contains an implementation in [Beluga](https://github.com/Beluga-lang/Beluga) of CARVe, a general infrastructure for encoding substructural systems and reasoning about their meta-theory.
 It also includes encodings of several case studies: the linear λ-calculus using HOAS (`lin_lam`), the linear λ-calculus using de Bruijn levels and an environment-based operational semantics (`closures`), the affine λ-calculus (`aff_lam`), the linear sequent calculus (`seq`), the bidirectional linear natural deduction calculus (`nd`), and the multiplicative-additive fragment of the session-typed process calculus [CP](https://dl.acm.org/doi/10.1145/2398856.2364568) (`cp`).
 We implement proofs of various metatheoretical and equivalence properties for each encoding.

 ## Structure